nebnotes/nebnotes.github.io/src/dbms.md

 ## Query

-> Question is the question or request for the database.
+> Query is the question or request for the database.

 - Types of query:
     - Select Query: Used to select and display relevant information.